 The property must be of a reasonable habitable standard and have all the relevant local authority approvals and any other regulatory body approvals held.

-Overall presentation must be of a reasonable standard (including gardens).
+The overall presentation must be of a reasonable standard (including gardens).

 Home Integrity has completed many reports for clients applying for Keystart loans.
-We are one the few building inspection companies in Perth that have a specific service tailored for clients requiring a report to satisfy the requirements of a Keystart loan.
+We are one of the few building inspection companies in Perth that have a specific service tailored for clients requiring a report to satisfy the requirements of a Keystart loan.